shopen-group/satis-hook/README.md

 ## Usage

 ### Webhook
-App is accepting GET and POST requests through `https://127.0.0.1/hook.php`.
+The app is accepting GET and POST requests through `https://127.0.0.1/hook.php`.
-There is optional parameter "repository".
-If is parameter present in request you can build just one particular package - not all of them (`http:/127.0.0.1/hook.php?repository=package/name`).
+There is an optional parameter "repository".
+If the "repository" parameter is present in request you can build just one particular package - not necessarily all of them (`http:/127.0.0.1/hook.php?repository=package/name`).

 ### Queue process
-There is second "layer" of application - queue processing.
+There is a second "layer" of application - queue processing.
-To start processing accepted requests you have to run command bellow via CLI.
+To start processing accepted requests you have to run command below via CLI.
 ```bash
 php hook.php satis-hook:build
 ```

-We are using [supervisord](http://supervisord.org) to keep queue processing up.
+We use [supervisord](http://supervisord.org) to keep queue processing up.